lucyinthesky2111/the-one-with-all-the-questions/README.md

 ## Code
 * [Code Institute Love Maths walkthrough project](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) :-
-  - for help with styling the website.
+  - for help with structuring the HTML for this project.
+  - for help incrementing the correct and incorrect scores.
 * [Code Institute Love Running walkthrough project](https://github.com/Code-Institute-Solutions/love-running-v3) :-
   - for the code for the social media links in the footer.
   - for the code for the general styles used to push the footer to the bottom of the page.
   - for help with the code for the responsive nav bar.
   - for help writing media queries.
 * [W3Schools](https://www.w3schools.com/) :-
-  - for help animating the logo.
+  - for help animating the logo using the CSS [transform](https://www.w3schools.com/cssref/css3_pr_transform.php) property.
-  - for help with creating the modalS......
+  - for help with creating the modal......
 * [This article by George.K for Dev.to](https://dev.to/bcncodeschool/aligning-elements-on-top-of-the-image-background-4kcf) - for the code to make the Central Perk hero image cover the entire background of the homepage.
      <details>
           <summary>Code from George.K for Dev.to</summary>